ash-project/igniter/README.md

 This project is in early beta.
 There is _so much to add_!
 There are lots of DX/UX things to improve, but it does already provide some great utility.
 Contributions welcome!

+## Limitations

+Right now, all files that are touched are formatted in their entirety.
+This may be a deal breaker for some users.
+I believe that we can solve this without changing the fundemental design of the project, but it is not a high priority in the early stages.

 ## Installation

 Igniter can be added to an existing elixir project by adding it to your dependencies: